Cathy's Gluten Free

 • Try to allow your eggs to come to room temperature before you begin.

-• Melt your coconut oil if necessary but let it cool.
+• Melt your coconut oil if necessary, but let it cool.
 It should be liquid but not hot enough to cook the eggs as you stir it in.

 • Use organic raw sugar.
 It's less processed than brown or white sugars.
-The important thing is to not use too much of any sugar.
+The important thing is not to use too much of any sugar.

 Ingredients for Gluten Free Ginger Cookies